This page on Caffeine is currently marked as in-progress. We are still compiling research.

 Chronic caffeine ingestion can upregulate the GABA(A) receptor subtype by about 65% in some brain areas.

-It can also increase one subset of opiod receptor (delta).
+Chronic caffeine ingestion can increase the protein content of the opiod receptor (delta).

 Caffeine is a relatively unreliable agent to increasing memory, as reports on its memory increasing abilities vary widely in the literature.

 A few reports look at introversion and extroversion, and note that caffeine (in doses of around 200mg) is a cognitive booster and increases working memory only in those who are extroverts, usually judged by a question of "Are you a lively person" or something similar.
 It shows related cognitive benefits in alleviating performance decline in the same manner.
 A theory put forth recently hinges on dopamine, either as modulating stress or arousal.
 This is based off of past correlations with extroversion and dopamine function.

 In caffeine naive persons, ingesting 450mg of caffeine before a working memory test reduces performance.
 This was not seen with lower dosages, and may be due to 'too much' stimulation.

 Caffeine possesses psychostimulant effects in naive non-users of caffeine when ingested at 150mg or above, suppressing sedation self-report scores and elevating stimulant ratings.